xbgmsharp/postgsail/README.md

 # PostgSail
 Effortless cloud based solution for storing and sharing your SignalK data.
 Allow you to effortlessly log your sails and monitor your boat with historical data.

-### Context
+## Context
 It is all about SQL, object-relational, time-series, spatial databases with a bit of python.

+PostgSail is an open-source alternative to traditional vessel data management.
+It is based on a well known open-source technology stack, Singalk, PostgreSQL, TimescaleDB, PostGIS, PostgREST.
+It does perfectly integrate with standard monitoring tool stack like Grafana.

 For more clarity and visibility the complete [Entity-Relationship Diagram (ERD)](https://github.com/xbgmsharp/postgsail/tree/main/ERD/README.md) is export as PNG and SVG file.

-### Features
+## Features
 - Automatically log your voyages without manually starting or stopping a trip.
 - Automatically capture the details of your voyages (boat speed, heading, wind speed, etc).
 - Timelapse video your trips!